sillsdev/ops-devbox/README.md

 ## Installing Ubuntu GNOME 16.04 LTS off USB ##
 1. Download the [Ubuntu](https://ubuntugnome.org/download/) iso.
 2. Make the bootable USB stick following [these instructions](http://community.linuxmint.com/tutorial/view/744).
+Note, if you are going to dual-boot Window 10, use [these instructions](https://www.vanstechelman.eu/content/creating-an-uefi-bootable-linux-usb-stick) to make a UEFI bootable USB stick.
+This way, you'll avoid issues when the bootloader is installed.
 3. Install Linux, clicking next as required.

 ### Partitioning ###